Unless an exemption applies, you pay motor vehicle duty when you:

 Buying a vehicle from a dealer

-When you buy a roadworthy vehicle from a dealer, you pay them the duty and they lodge this payment and your registration application with VicRoads.
+When you buy a roadworthy vehicle from a dealer, you pay them the duty and they lodge it and your registration application with VicRoads.
 Until payment is received, both you and the dealer are liable for duty.

 Buying a vehicle privately